 A spaghetti western with thriller influences.
 Harrison has a score to settle with four dignitaries who were involved in a massacre.
 An uneven movie with a lead who is called El Rojo, the Red One, for no discernable reason.

-Director: Leopold Savona, Mario Costa - Cast: Richard Harrison, Nieves Navarro, Piero Lulli, José Jaspe, Mirko Ellis, Franco Ressel, Rita Klein, Raf Baldassare, Janos Bartha, Tom Felleghi, Music: Benedetto Ghilglia
+Director: Leopoldo Savona, Mario Costa - Cast: Richard Harrison, Nieves Navarro, Piero Lulli, José Jaspe, Mirko Ellis, Franco Ressel, Rita Klein, Raf Baldassarre, Janos Bartha, Tom Felleghi, Music: Benedetto Ghiglia

 In the opening scene a family of Scandinavian settlers is massacred, apparently by Indians.
 Some twenty years later, a stranger arrives in the town of Gold Hill, built on the spot of the massacre.
 At the same time, the four dignataries who practically own the town, Lasky, Ortega, Navarro and Wallace, receive a message that they deserve to die.
 The stranger starts picking them off one by one, assisted by an Indian (who was present at the slaughter) and a traveling salesman, who turns out to be an inventor of sophisticated firearms.